 Modern studio photography is more streamlined and technologically advanced.
 It has all the elements of a classic photography studio, with the addition of modern technology to help streamline the photography process or make mindblowing images with the help of technology.

 As with any type of photography, your photography equipment is at the top of the list of things you need to secure.
+If you are low on the budget, renting equipment may be a practical option.
 Some of the essential equipment to secure are the following:

 - Camera and lenses